pachasaheb/InsuranceLabRepo/README.md

 		•Description filed is not mandatory.
 	3.Client: A selection list of clients (use "Client A", "Client B", "Client C") •Client [String type] will display list with three options "Client A","Client B", "Client C" (using html
-		‘select’ and ‘options’ type attributes) and user can select any one of client.
+		‘select’ and ‘options’ type attributes) and user can select any one of the clients.
 		•Client field is also mandatory
 	4.Client Priority: A numbered priority according to the client (1...n).Client Priority numbers should not repeat for the given client, so if a priority is set on a new feature as "1", then all other feature requests for that client should be